rjframe/camino/README.md

 # Three exercises, three times a day.
 3 daily     Spanish             3 exercises

-daily       Caloric intake      <2501 calories

 # The '-' makes it an undesireable habit.
-It only matters in reports.
+It only matters for reporting.
 -daily      Sleep in

-daily       Get out of bed      <6:31
 ```

 Habit tracking will likely be in a JSON file, so you can easily edit it if